1. Purpose of procedures

-Please refer to USC’s Glossary of Terms for policies and procedures.
+Please refer to the University’s Glossary of Terms for policies and procedures.
 Terms and definitions identified below are specific to these procedures and are critical to its effectiveness.

-Ethical review: the review of proposed research with regard to its adherence to the National Statement and Human Research Ethics Guidelines.
+Ethical review: the review of proposed research regarding its adherence to the National Statement on Ethical Conduct in Human Research and Human Research Ethics Guidelines.

 Ethical values and principles: the values and principles that the National Statement on Ethical Conduct in Human Research and the Code state need to be addressed in the design, ethical review and conduct of human research.

 Human research: any research activity with or about human participants, including their data or tissue.
 This covers, but is not limited to, anonymous surveys, observation of public behaviour, interviews, focus groups, behavioural tests, action research, exercise testing, exploration of sensitive personal behaviour and attitudes, clinical research, and clinical trials.

 Human Research Ethics Guidelines: a University resource for researchers that outlines the University’s interpretation and implementation of the National Statement and provides a transparent policy basis for the conduct of ethical review.
 The guidelines are available on the Student Portal for staff and students.

 National Statement: the National Statement on Ethical Conduct in Human Research.

 Low risk: the only foreseeable risk is one of discomfort.

 Negligible risk: no foreseeable risk of harm or discomfort, and any foreseeable risk is of inconvenience only.

 Research: as defined in the Australian Code for the Responsible Conduct of Research.